Swift-Strider/Remark/README.md

 What you **WILL** get:
 * ✔ Readable command handlers
 * ✔ `TAB`-completion for commands in-game
-* ✔ Extensible through custom parameters types
+* ✔ Extensibility through custom parameters types

 # Example